 I like to remind myself of this quote:

 “What other people think about me is none of my business.” – Wayne Dyer

-This applies to life in general, but also if you’re worrying about what people think of your wardrobe.
+This applies to life in general, but also if you’re worried about what people think of your wardrobe.

 Besides, even if someone does notice what you’re wearing, does it matter?
 Do your clothes have anything to do with the kind of person you are?
 No!
 Your actions and words show the world what kind of person you are.
 Your clothes have nothing to do with it!